xdan/jodit/src/modules/file-browser/README.md

 -   filebrowser.showPreviewNavigation=true Show navigation buttons in preview
 -   filebrowser.showSelectButtonInPreview=true Show select button in preview
 -   filebrowser.contextMenu=true use context menu
--   filebrowser.createNewFolder=true The ability toWYSIWYG create a directory of the web browser
+-   filebrowser.createNewFolder=true The ability to create a directory of the web browser
--   filebrowser.deleteFolder=true The ability toWYSIWYG delete directories from the web browser
+-   filebrowser.deleteFolder=true The ability to delete directories from the web browser
--   filebrowser.moveFolder=true The ability toWYSIWYG move directories from the web browser
+-   filebrowser.moveFolder=true The ability to move directories from the web browser
--   filebrowser.moveFile=true The ability toWYSIWYG move file from the web browser
+-   filebrowser.moveFile=true The ability to move file from the web browser
 -   filebrowser.showFoldersPanel=true Show folders panel
 -   filebrowser.width=763px The width of the web browser
 -   filebrowser.height=400px The height of the file browser